impulsado/wannaNotes/Writeups/HTB/Very Easy/Responder/00 - Responder.md

 1. View running services with `nmap`.
 2. Edit `/etc/hosts` for being able to see the web.
 3. Check how web works and think if I can attack doing File Inclusion.
+4. Capture Administrator NTLM.
+5. Trying to connect with WinRM.

 # Resolution